arpinum-oss/js-eventstore/docs/api.md

 }).then(() => console.log('Schema created'));
 ```

-Creates the database schema dedicated to the event store.

 Full example in [/examples/createSchema.js](/examples/createSchema.js).

 # dropSchema(connection)

-* `connection: Connection` Connection information used to connect to database.
+* `connection: Connection` - [Connection] information used to connect to database.
 * `options?: Object`
-  * `tableName?: string` Table name to store events in database.
+  * `tableName?: string` - Table name to store events in database.
 Defaults to `events`.

-Drops the database schema dedicated to the event store.
+Drops the [database schema] dedicated to the event store.

 Example: